 Milorganite is certified by the United States Department of Agriculture (USDA) as a biobased product because it is derived from renewable materials.
 The USDA BioPreferred program qualifies products as biobased if they are “composed wholly or significantly of biological ingredients-renewable plant, animal, marine or forestry materials.”
 Fertilizers are tested for biobased content by a third-party lab and then deemed certified by the USDA.
 Look for the certified biobased label to identify these products to help select products that reduce environmental impact and are proven to be more environmentally friendly.

 While synthetics rely on fossil fuels as a key input in the manufacturing process, Milorganite continues to explore alternative energy sources.
-One example is a landfill gas project scheduled for completion by 2013.
+One example is a landfill gas project launching in 2014.
 This development will reduce our natural gas needs by piping in pre-treated landfill gas to generate the majority of our energy for the next 20 years in a sustainable manner.
 This project fits with our mission of creating value where others see waste, and will lessen the impact of production on the environment.